 Let me give you 2 examples of why we should always strive to add context into our algorithms.

 A great actor can fool an algorithm

 I am leaving the house because my son and my brother had a huge fight.
 I don’t know whose fault it is.
 I’m really afraid that he is going to hurt him.

 Algorithms are no different than humans: We take this sentence and process it, based on our biases and assumptions.
-And we make a decision based on the information we have.
+And we make a decision based on the limited information we have.
 For an algorithm, it’s likely it will proceed from text to analysis in one stop and return the likelihood someone is feeling a certain set of emotions based simply on the text collected.

 This perception would be further altered based on how past understanding of the person or external circumstances we know of.

 Look, we’ve all heard at some point that communication is 93% non-verbal.
 This is true.
 And if we want to reduce bias in our algorithm, we need to take these elements into account.
 The fewer elements we take into account, the more likely we are to have inaccurate assessments and evaluations.

 What does this heart rate value mean?